Jake Wightman

 Jake Wightman (born 11 July 1994) is a British middle-distance runner who competes mainly in the 1500 metres.
-He won the gold medal at the 2022 World Championships, the first global gold in a middle distance event for a British male since Seb Coe's 1500 m title at the 1984 Los Angeles Olympics.
+He won the gold medal at the 2022 World Championships, the first global gold in a middle-distance event for a British male since Seb Coe's 1500 m title at the 1984 Los Angeles Olympics.
 At the European Athletics Championships, Wightman earned a bronze in 2018 and a silver for the 800 metres in 2022.
 He won bronze medals at the 2018 and 2022 Commonwealth Games.
-Sidelined by injury in the two years immmediately after his world title, in his comeback year Wightman won the silver medal in the 1500 metres at the 2025 World Athletic Championships.
+Sidelined by injury in the two years immediately after his world title, in his comeback year Wightman won the silver medal in the 1500 metres at the 2025 World Athletic Championships, becoming the first British athlete to medal twice in the event at the World Championships..

 He holds two Scottish records (800 m and 1000 m) and is a two-time British champion.

 Career

 As a junior athlete, Wightman was the 2013 European Under-20 champion in the 1500 metres.

 In April 2018, he won his first major senior medal, with bronze for the 1500 m at the Gold Coast Commonwealth Games, where he also finished fourth in the 800 m.
 In June, he set a Scottish record for the 1000 m with a time of 2:16.27 at the Diamond League meeting in Stockholm, breaking the previous record which had stood since 1984.
 Wightman took bronze in the 1500 m at the Berlin European Athletics Championships in August.
 That year he became the first Briton to run below 1:45 in the 800 m and 3:35 in the 1500 m since Peter Elliott in 1991.